 While these factors impact the perceived value of the business, both parties want hard numbers to guide the negotiations.
 This is where the M&A valuation model provides value.
 An appraiser will take a range of factors into account to come up with an independent valuation for the business.
 When both sides understand the valuation models, or how the appraiser determined the company's worth, they can determine how much to offer or whether a buyer's offer is fair.
 Without this understanding, the M&A lacks objective data to guide negotiations.

-While there are several valuation methods used to determine the worth of a business, appraisers typically choose one of these three M&A valuation methods:
+While there are several business valuation methods used to determine the worth of a business, appraisers typically choose one of these three M&A valuation methods:

 - Cost approach: The most straightforward approach, a cost-based valuation estimates what it would cost to replicate the business from scratch.
 This approach works best with businesses that are physical or tangible in nature.
-For example, you could gauge the cost of replicating an e-commerce business by summing the total of assets for the business.
+For example, you could gauge the cost of replicating a manufacturing business by summing the total of tangible assets for the business.
+Cost approaches to company valuations work less well for businesses that rely on intellectual capital and other intangibles.
+To give an example, it's difficult to objectively value an employee's talents or skills in a service-based businesses such as a Software as a Service provider, so these companies are less likely to be valued with a cost approach.

-Cost approaches to company valuations work less well for businesses that rely on intellectual capital.
-To give an example, it's difficult to objectively value an employee's talents or skills in a service-based businesses, so these companies are less likely to be valued with a cost approach. - Market approach: A market-based approach looks at similar business that sold recently to estimate the value of a company.
+- Market approach (Comparable Company Analysis): A market-based approach looks at similar company that sold recently to estimate the value of a company.
 This method is frequently used when there are other businesses, such as the seller's company in the same niche and geographic area.
 After all, a business that recently sold in another state or country does not provide useful data.
 This method isn't likely to be used with companies run by individuals or maverick companies in hybrid niches, since direct competitors are scarce.

 After selecting the most relevant appraisal method, an appraiser will then look at these factors to come up with the valuation: